emdupre/core-git-course/_episodes/01-local.md

 ~~~
 {: .output}

-This means that a file Git knows about has been modified by us but
+This means that a file git knows about has been modified by us but
 has not yet been committed.
 So we can add it to the staging area and then
 commit the changes: